gmlewis/irmf-slicer/README.md

 that are perpendicular (normal) to the Z (up) axis.
 The slices are very thin and when stacked together, represent your solid model.

-The result is a ZIP file with all the slices in separate sub-folders named by the unique names of the materials.
+Using the `-zip` option, the result is a ZIP file with all the slices in separate sub-folders named by the unique names of the materials.

+Using the `-stl` option, the result is one STL file per model material.

 ## Why do I get a `Slice: compile shader` error?